 SUMMARY OF PROPOSAL

-Transwestern proposes herein to abandon in-place the existing units at Station 1 through Station 4 and install a 38,000 nominal ISO rated horsepower (HP) unit at each station all located within the state of Arizona.
-As a result of the proposal herein, Transwestern will be able to flow an incremental firm capacity of approximately 150,000 Mcf per day (Mcf/d) on its mainline from Thoreau to California, increasing its total capacity to California to 1,240,000 Mcf/d.
+Transwestern proposes herein to abandon in-place the existing units at Station 1 through Station 4 and install one 38,000 nominal ISO rated horsepower (HP) unit at each compressor station, which are all located within the state of Arizona.
+As a result of the proposal herein, Transwestern will be able to flow 150,000 Mcf per day (Mcf/d) of incremental firm capacity on its mainline from Thoreau to California, increasing its total capacity to the California border to 1,240,000 Mcf/d.
 Transwestern proposes to construct and place the new compressor units in-service by June 1, 2002.

 IV.

 BACKGROUND AND BASIS

+Transwestern’s proposed expansion is designed to meet both immediate and long-term need for gas supply in California.
+Over the past year, California’s demand for natural gas has reached crisis proportions.
+Additionally, demand is expected to increase by as much as (DO WE HAVE A NUMBER?) over the next ten years.
+Transwestern’s proposed expansion will not only bring additional capacity on line as quickly as possible to address the current crisis situation, but also will provide capacity that will be needed on a long-term basis.
+Transwestern recognizes that this project alone will not solve the California supply/demand imbalance.
+Accordingly, Transwestern is working to plan additional future expansions.
+The subject expansion is sized to enable Transwestern to provide a significant amount of incremental capacity relatively quickly so that emergency demand can be addressed as efficiently as possible.

-Stations 1 through 4 are located in Mohave, Coconino, and Apache Counties, Arizona on that portion of Transwestern’s mainline system extending from its San Juan Lateral junction near Thoreau, New Mexico to the California Border.
-Currently, there are three (3) units at each station for a total of 49,500 horsepower (HP).
+Stations 1 through 4 are located in Mohave, Coconino, and Apache Counties, Arizona on that portion of Transwestern’s mainline system extending from its San Juan Lateral junction near Thoreau, New Mexico to the California border.
+Currently, there are three (3) units at each compressor station for a total of 49,500 horsepower (HP).
 The units proposed to be abandoned are old reciprocating and/or centrifugal units, which were installed in 1959 and 1966 pursuant to authorization, received by orders issued in Docket Nos.
 G14871 and CP63-204-000.
-They are currently due for an overhaul and modifications in order to maintain reliability for current capacity.
-In addition, due to the age of the subject units, Transwestern encounters a longer lead-time to get replacement parts thereby comprising reliability and flexibility of service.
-Transwestern is therefore proposing herein to replace the existing units with new turbine units.
-The new units would require less maintenance activity than the existing units as well as operate more efficiently in pushing more gas through the system thereby opening up new markets while providing a much needed incremental 150,000 Mcf/d to the disrupted California market.
+They are currently due for an overhaul and modifications in order to maintain reliability for the current capacity.
+In addition, due to the age of the subject units, Transwestern has encountered greater difficulty and delay getting replacement parts thereby compromising reliability and flexibility of service.
+Transwestern is therefore proposing herein to replace the existing units with one new turbine unit at each station.
+The new units would require less maintenance activity than the existing units as well as operate more efficiently in pushing more gas through the system thereby opening up new markets while providing a much needed incremental 150,000 Mcf/d for the California market.

 V.

 DESCRIPTION OF FACILITIES